Tea compound L-theanine is one of the most reliable nootropics, known for enhancing attention and relaxation.

-L-Theanine is a unique amino acid that directly affects brain function by:
+L-Theanine is a plant-derived amino acid with psychoactive properties.
+It directly affects brain health and function by:

 |Brainwave||Frequency (in Hertz)||Associated with|